Skip to main content

 Faculty Learning Communities on Research in Medical Education

-FAPD and IU School of Medicine Office of Educational Affairs are sponsoring faculty learning communities (FLCs) on research in medical education (RIME).
-FLCs are a peer-led group of faculty members who engage in an active, collaborative, year-long program, structured to provide encouragement, support, and reflection.
+FAPD and Indiana University School of Medicine Office of Educational Affairs are sponsoring faculty learning communities (FLCs) on research in medical education (RIME).
+FLCs are a peer-led group of faculty members who engage in an active, collaborative, two-year-long program, structured to provide encouragement, support and reflection.

 Join a community of four to six faculty members with shared interest in a medical education research area such as: